Well done! You have just completed your SACE stage 2 for the year. As it is not

 A merit is essentially a recognition of excellence in a SACE Stage 2 subject.
 It

 means that your subject results fall into the top 2% in comparison to all others who completed that subject.
-A merit does not mean that you necessarily achieved full
+Merit does not mean that you necessarily achieved full

 marks for each subject assessment.
 Furthermore, doing so does not guarantee a

-merit as particular subjects typically have high scoring students.
+merit as particular subjects typically has high-scoring students.
 For example, many Visual Art and Child Studies students typically achieve marks in the A band.
-The SACE board decides who receives a merit after all students have completed the externally assessed component which is usually an exam, essay or folio and is worth 30% of your grade.
+The SACE board decides who receives merit after all students have completed the externally assessed component which is usually an exam, essay or folio and is worth 30% of your grade.